PREMIEREHELL/Amulet-Plugins/README.md

 Currently available:

 - **Inventory Editor**: Quickly manage your in-game inventory—add, remove, or customize items with ease.
 - **Village Editor**: Modify villager trades, inventories, and village data efficiently.

- More videos comeing to explain how to use the plugins
+More videos are coming soon to explain how to use the plugins.

 Click the thumbnail to watch a preview: